AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 	self assert: (p feed: #(1 1)) equals: 0.
 ~~~~~~~

 So far we have built perceptrons with two inputs.
-The number of inputs has to be the same than the number of weights.
+The number of input values has to be the same than the number of weights.
 Therefore, if only one weight is provided, only one input is required.
 Consider the NOT logical gate:

 ~~~~~~~
 PerceptronTest>>testNOT